RainyDayHiker/splitflap/3d/my_final_stl/README.md

 	- Finally:
 		1. Install any moounts and feet not yet installed
 		1. Install Chainlink hardware
-		1. Install back panels, routing power cables through appropriate holes
+		1. Install back panels with M3x16 bolts, routing power cables through the hole in the Back - Buddy
-		1. Install top panels using black bolts
+		1. Install top panels using M3x8 black bolts - using the appropriate top panel for left/center/right sets of three modules

 - For a 6 unit wide setup, here is my recommendation for hardware mounts and feet from right to left (from front):
 	- Foot
 	- Driver
-	- Empty (could be a foot for more stability - easy to add later)
+	- Foot
 	- Empty
 	- Driver
 	- Foot + Buddy